chloe56/coding/README.md

 # coding

-gzcc:coding chloe$ vi ex1.py
-gzcc:coding chloe$ chmod +x ex1.py
-gzcc:coding chloe$ pwd
-/Users/chloe/python_study/coding
-gzcc:coding chloe$ atom .
+making some Changes ex1.py

-gzcc:coding chloe$ git status
+to see what changes locally:  git status

 On branch master
 Your branch is up-to-date with 'origin/master'.
 Untracked files: